 The Conservation of Habitats and Species Regulations 2017 (as amended) require local authorities to assess the impact of their development plans on the internationally important sites for biodiversity in and around their administrative areas.
-Together, these Special Protection Areas, Special Areas of Conservation and Ramsar sites are known as 'European sites'.
-The task is achieved by means of a Habitats Regulations Assessment.
-This report is the Habitats Regulations Assessment for the Neighbourhood Plan.
-It follows the principles of case law, both UK and EU, takes account of Government policy and draws heavily on guidance contained within the Habitats Regulations Assessment Handbook.
+These protected sites are known as Special Protection Areas, Special Areas of Conservation and Ramsar sites The task is achieved by means of a Habitats Regulations Assessment.